Tucked away to the east, Haweswater is a very solitary place.

 The Ullswater steamer sails to Howtown, one of the best ways to reach Martindale.

 There are some lovely walks here from diminutive Hallin Fell to craggy Steel Knotts.
+Keep an eye out for the deer on Hallin Fell!

 At the far end of Ullswater you can trace the old Roman road between Penrith and Ambleside.